R.O.B.

 R.O.B.
 (Robotic Operating Buddy) is a toy robot accessory for the Nintendo Entertainment System (NES).
 He was key to the NES's launch in October 1985, as a redesign of the which had been launched in July 1985 in Japan for Famicom and was available as part of the Deluxe Set until 1988.
-During his short lifespan, only two games in the Robot Series were released: Gyromite and Stack-Up.
+During its short lifespan, only two games in the Robot Series were released: Gyromite and Stack-Up.

 Following the North American video game crash of 1983, Nintendo courted a fearful retail market by rebranding its Japanese Famicom video game console as the Nintendo Entertainment System—a new platform focused on R.O.B. to further reclassify the system as a uniquely sophisticated toy experience instead of simply as a video game console.
 Computer Entertainer called R.O.B. "the world's only interactive robot".

 The NES's extensive marketing plan immediately and successfully centered on R.O.B., with the October 1985 test market launch in Manhattan, New York.
 This was Nintendo's debut in the North American video game console market, which eventually revitalized the entire video game industry.
 R.O.B. was quietly discontinued a few years later, and became remembered as a successful Trojan Horse of marketing.
-He is a cameo or playable character in many Nintendo games such as the Super Smash Bros. series.
+He is a cameo or playable character in many Nintendo games such as the Super Smash Bros. series, and appears in the 2026 film The Super Mario Galaxy Movie, voiced by Ed Skudder.